kenjennings/Atari-Breakout76/README06GameScreen.md

 - a mask table used for removing an individual brick from the display.
 - images and masks for the numbers 0 through 9 for Score, etc at the top of the display.

+**Numbers**

+Numbers are aligned over bricks.
+7 color clocks wide using six of those for the image, and one color clock as space between the numbers.
+This means numbers at different positions on the screen are not aligned to the bytes of screen memory which will complicate drawing numbers on the screen

+1111110 0011000 1111110 1111110 1100110 1111110 1100000 1111110 1111110 1111110

 **Vertical Blank Interrupt**

 VBI Establishes: